-A good credit score not only affects if you’ll be able to take out loans, credit cards and mortgages, but it also affects the APR you’re offered.
-This means that if you want to borrow money to make a few home improvements or buy a new car, a good credit score can get you a loan offer with a lower APR, meaning you’ll pay less interest and are likely to have lower monthly repayments.
+A good credit score not only affects if you’ll be able to take out loans, credit cards and mortgages.
+But it also affects the APR a lender will offer you.
+This means that if you want to borrow money to make a few home improvements or buy a new car, a good credit score can get you a loan offer with a lower APR.
+That in turn means you’ll pay less interest and are likely to have lower monthly repayments.
 You’ll also have more lenders to choose from when picking which offer is right for you.

-Even if you don’t think you’ll ever need to borrow money, actively trying to keep a healthy score is a good way to ensure you don’t ever get denied access to credit in the future, should you need it.
+Even if you don’t think you’ll ever need to borrow money, actively trying to keep a healthy score is critical.
+That’s because it will ensure you’ll never be denied access to credit in the future if you need it.

 What can I do if my credit score isn’t great?

 Don’t worry, we’ve all had to start somewhere.
-Whether it’s because you’ve got a thin credit file (i.e. never borrowed money in the past) or you haven’t got a perfect record of making repayments, there are things you can do.
+Whether it’s because you have a thin credit file (i.e. never borrowed money in the past) or you haven’t got a perfect record of making repayments, there are things you can do.

 Although you might not see a significant impact straight away, over time your credit score will start to improve.

 If you need to borrow now and don’t have time to work on improving your credit score, you can access your Fusion Score for free in myfreedom.
-You Fusion Score combines your credit history with your financial data to help you prove that you can afford to take out finance.
-When you use it to check your eligibility, our lenders can use it to offer you a better rate or find you an offer that would have otherwise been unavailable to you.
+You Fusion Score combines your credit history with your financial data.
+As a result, it helps you prove that you can afford to take out finance.
+When you use it to check your eligibility, our lenders can use it to offer you a better rate.
+Or they can even find you an offer that would have otherwise been unavailable to you.